dearbornlavern/autonomy/README.txt

 There are two files here:
 autonomy is a simple console application that will connect both to the Mindwave headset and the BlueSmirf bluetooth antenna that is hooked up to the Arduino Uno.
-It as a C# library, and was built in Visual Studio.
+It is a C# program, and was built in Visual Studio.
 Use other IDEs at you own discretion!

 bluetooth_motors_go is the code for the Arduino Uno.
 It receives